Festivals-App/festivals-gateway/operation/DEPLOYMENT.md

 sudo update-ca-certificates
 ```

-## 4. Configuring the Festivals Gateway
+## 4. Configuring the FestivalsApp Gateway

 Open the configuration file: